1. Name and Scope

 The objectives of the Group are:

-- to assist in sign-posting members of the community to volunteers who can provide assistance when needed.
+- to sign-post members of the community to other professional and voluntary services which can provide assistance when needed.

 In furtherance of the objectives, but not otherwise, the Elected Management Committee may exercise the right to:

 - Promote and enable the health and wellbeing of the residents of the area, irrespective of age, sex, ethnicity, ability, religion or political view.

 - Promote factual information by educating, encouraging and assisting the local population to practice government advice and NHS advice and emergency advice working in partnership with similar groups and organisations.

 - Invite and receive financial contributions and raise funds where appropriate, to finance the work of the Group.

 - Publicise and promote the work of the Group and other community groups and organisations.
 Organise conference meetings, community meetings, both live or virtual, as appropriate.

 - Work with groups of a similar nature and exchange information, advice and knowledge with them, including co-operation with other voluntary bodies, charities, statutory and non-statutory organisations.

 - Manage volunteers through a secure online database as necessary to conduct activities to meet the objectives.

 - Take any form of action that is lawful, which is necessary to achieve the objects of the Group.